 OSEE is the most complicated exploit development certification.
-It was created by Offensive Security.
+It was created by OffSec.
 The exam evaluates the content of the Advanced Windows Exploitation course (EXP-401), as well as professionals' lateral thinking and adaptability to challenges.
 They have 72 hours to perform a thorough pentest on vulnerable software and report it with sufficient detail, including the exploit methods employed.

-OSED is an exploit development certification, created by Offensive Security.
+OSED is an exploit development certification, created by OffSec.
 It is one of three certifications that make up the new OSCE3 certification, along with the OSWE for web application security and the OSEP for penetration testing.
 In an intense 48-hour exam, professionals prove they can find bugs in a binary application and build an exploit from scratch, craft exploits for common security mitigations and use the technique to bypass data execution.

 OSWE is a certification designed to demonstrate the ability to exploit web apps, which is recommended to be obtained after OSCP.
 In a 48-hour exam within an isolated VPN, professionals assess and attack different web apps and operating systems.
 They must prove their skills by identifying vulnerabilities and then exploiting them.

 OSCP is a professional certification in ethical hacking developed by OffSec.
 It is the first fully hands-on offensive information security certification in the world.
 It requires the professionals to prove that they have a clear understanding of the penetration testing process and lifecycle through an arduous 24-hour exam.

 OSWP is the only professional certification in practical wireless attacks in the security field today.
 In a hands-on exam, an OSWP must prove they have the skills to do 802.11 wireless audits using open source tools.